vhodges/dotfiles/README.md

 # dotfiles
-My dot files for work.
+My dot files for a consistent working environment.